 For the ancient Aztecs, the otter symbolized a less benign creature than they did in other cultures.
 In fact, the Aztecs depicted a mythical aquatic beast called the Ahuízotl who resembled a cross between an otter and a mountain lion.

 However, the Ahuízotl’s behavior was more like a crocodile or a shark.
-The Aztecs believed that fisherman and others who ventured too far out in the water, would be attacked by Ahuízotl, who would dismember them.
+The Aztecs believed that fishermen and others who ventured too far out in the water would be attacked by Ahuízotl, who would dismember them.
 And if the victim’s body was found, only a shaman who specialized in water deities could retrieve the body for proper burial.2

 Celtic Otter Symbolism

 In Celtic mythology, otter symbolism represented good luck and helpfulness, as well as mystery.
 The Irish poet Mary O’Malley tells the tale of a man who loves a woman who walks closely by the shore.
 He is puzzled by her fearlessness when rough waves crash along the shore.
 And then one day, she is gone.
 The story is called The Otter Woman.3

 In the tale of Mael Duin.
 Mael is a young man of questionable birth who sets out to find the truth of his origin.
 Mael’s quest becomes an odyssey of adventures and meeting many unusual characters.
 One such character is a naked hermit with a long beard.
 The hermit tells the tale of doing penance on an isolated outcropping of rock in the ocean.
 He nearly died except for an otter who brought him firewood and salmon to eat.4